 Lines released prior to 1996, available directly from our program:

 This germplasm is made available through Memoranda of Agreement through the Department of Horticulture.
 Seed supplies of some lines is very limited and some of the lines are not maintained.
 For information on these releases, please contact Irwin Goldman at email@example.com.
 Please note that seed shipment and licensing arrangements may take time to process, and also that phytosanitary certificates may be required prior to shipment.
-The cost of the phytosanitary certificate is paid by those requesting germplasm.
+The cost of the phytosanitary certificate and any shipping costs incurred must be paid by those requesting germplasm.

 Lines released from 1996 to present, available through www.warf.org